 In addition to excess exposure to the cold, there are a few other problems your protection dog may face during the winter.
-If your dog has a fall or slip because of icy conditions, they may have a sprain, bruise, or sprain.
+If your dog has a fall or slip because of icy conditions, it may have a strain, bruise, or sprain.
 Here’s how to help them:

 Arnica Montana: Use this first in order to help with bruising, inflammation, and pain.
 After three doses, move on to one of the following remedies, based on the injury.